 Great Britain was at war with France continuously from 1793 to 1802.
 Hostilities ceased briefly in 1802, but conflict soon recommenced.

 The materials used included straw, wood, bone and even human hair.
-Many of the items made were extraordinary in their complexity and design and were always very desirable to collectors.
+Many of the items made were extraordinary in their complexity, design and craftsmanship and were always very desirable to collectors.

-a stationery box, a set of bone spillikins in a pocket case, a framed straw-work picture of the house built for Napoleon Bonaparte on St Helena, to where he was exiled.
+a stationery box, a set of bone spillikins in a pocket case and a framed straw-work picture of the house built for Napoleon Bonaparte on St Helena, to where he was exiled.

 Others, made of bone, include a set of dominoes and playing cards and a detailed model of an 80-gun ship-of-the-line with hair rigging.